Ivan Honchar Museum

 The museum was founded on a private collection of Ivan Makarovych Honchar shortly after his death in 1993.
 During the Soviet period, Ivan was accused of nationalism.
 Each individual showing an interest in his private collection was registered with the KGB.

+Collection

 The collection consists of over 15,000 items from the 16th to the early 20th centuries.
 A good example is a painting of the Ukrainian folklore hero Cossack Mamay.
 Other items include over 500 icons from the 16th century, 100 paintings by famous Ukrainian artists, an impressive collection of over 2,500 items of textiles from the 18th and 19th centuries, pottery, toys, Easter eggs, wood carvings and Ukrainian folk music instruments.
 Another part of the museum consists of Honchar's private library with books containing material that had the possessor sent to prison during Soviet times.